Prepare for Y2Q

 The journey begins by:

-2. Creating governance and oversight to guide PQC adoption, risk management, and accountability.
+2. Establishing governance and oversight to guide PQC adoption, risk management, and accountability.

 This transition takes years, not months.
 The time to start is now, before adversaries harvesting your data today are able to decrypt it tomorrow.